RatJuggler/led-shim-demo/README.md

 If anything is going to cause a problem trying to run `ledshimdemo` it will be NumPy which is used by a couple of the demos.
 The NumPy package is included in most builds of Raspbian, but installed with `apt-get`, this then causes problems if anything tries to install a different version with `pip3`.
-For this reason `ledshimdemo` is set to use the Raspbian default version (see setup.py) to try and avoid installing a different version with `pip3`.
+For this reason `ledshimdemo` is set to use the Raspbian default version (for Stretch 9.9, see setup.py) to try and avoid installing a different version with `pip3`.
 However, if you do get a runtime error indicating a corrupted NumPy you could first try uninstalling any local `pip3` versions of it to see if that helps.
 ```
 pip3 uninstall numpy
 ```

+# Development

+Development is done in the 'develop' branch and merging into 'master' will trigger a release.
+Tests in master should always pass.

 # Addendum